Lack of water treatment plants: Wastewater of housing societies polluting Sanday Mar Dam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The wastewater of Sectors E-16 and E-17 and Tarnol area of Islamabad is polluting the Sunday Mar Dam, located in the federal capital territory, causing serious problems for agriculture and fishing.
+ISLAMABAD: The wastewater of Sectors E-16 and E-17 and Tarnol area of Islamabad is polluting the Sanday Mar Dam, located in the federal capital territory, causing serious problems for agriculture and fishing.

 Drainage of wastewater into the natural stream of Sanday Mar Dam without treatment has turned out to be a major health hazard and public health and environmental disaster.